Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 How long will my recovery take?

-When can I return to my exercise routine?
+When can I return to work?